p-argento/uni/DB/_SCI.md

 ![[Pasted image 20240222100103.png|300]]

-If a problem is not solvable, probably there is something wrong in the plan, in framing the problem.
+If a problem is not solvable, probably there is something wrong in the plan, in framing the problem

+## DataCamp
+We have access to courses on Datacamp.
+Each course is 4h.